CodeKidH/SpringFramework/springframework/src/main/java/chapter_1_ObjectAndDependency/ReadMe.md

 <hr>
 ##2.
 Separation of DAO

-###1) Separation of Concerns
+1) Separation of Concerns

 * Separate each concerns to improve programming code
 * If Concerns will be separated, We could be more focus on our concern

 <hr>
 ##3.
 Extract of Making connection

-###1) UserDao's concern
+1) UserDao's concern

- * How to get a Connection to connect the DB
+* How to get a _Connection_ to connect the DB
- * How to make and execute a Statement to apply a DB
+* How to make and execute a _Statement_ to apply a DB
- * How to handle our resources(Statement, Connection)
+* How to handle our _resources_(Statement, Connection)

+2) Method extract of overlap code

+(1) To do
+ * To separate a overlap code that get a _Connection_